 After a while, however, I noticed that every time I saw someone else doing well in life, raising a wonderful family, and enjoying a great career, I invariably felt like a failure as a person since I was still alone and unemployed.
 Subsequently, my ambitious appetite once again reared its ugly head.
 I invested another large sum of money which again bled me dry of my hard-earned savings.
 It wasn’t until then that I realized just how deeply ensnared I was by this pursuit of fame and gain.
 Devoid of the truth, I had left myself wide open to be manipulated by Satan.
 Deep down, I cried out for God to save me, asking Him to help me escape from this trap of fame and gain.
 Later on, I thought of someone in my family whom everyone admired.
 She was extremely wealthy, her son had a successful career, and just last year she happily traveled to the United States to help take care of her grandson.
 But then, this year, she was unexpectedly diagnosed with a terminal illness.
 Relegated to lying in a hospital bed, she was lonely and helpless, just waiting for her life to come to an end.
 Then I thought of my sister-in-law’s mother.
 When they were young, she and her husband had created a life for themselves out of nothing, including earn some money from opening a small factory and buying several rental properties.
 But by that point, she too was stricken with illness and could no longer take care of herself.
 She had lived the past few years in a nursing home and sold all of her real estate properties, spending nearly every last dime she had saved from when she and her husband were younger—an unfortunate end to her twilight years.
 Then there was one of my close friends whom I’d known for decades.
 She was a high-level executive at her company but was later diagnosed with breast cancer and had to leave her job.
 Although she finally beat the cancer through chemotherapy, the treatment ended up costing her much of her hard-earned savings.
 All of these friends and family members were women who had highly successful careers and achieved a certain social standing.
 Nevertheless, no matter how much fame and gain they achieved, when it came time to face sickness and death, they all seemed so frail, so minuscule.
 Seeing what became of them was very emotional for me.
 No matter how good we have it, how well-regarded we are, how many people fawn over us—none of this can be exchanged for good health or give us life.
 What, then, is the meaning in pursuing fame and gain?

-I read the following passage from God’s word: “People spend their lives chasing after money and fame; they clutch at these straws, thinking they are their only means of support, as if by having them they could keep on living, could exempt themselves from death.
-But only when they are close to dying do they realize how distant these things are from them, how weak they are in the face of death, how easily they shatter, how lonely and helpless they are, with nowhere to turn.
-They realize that life cannot be bought with money or fame, that no matter how wealthy a person is, no matter how lofty his or her position is, all people are equally poor and inconsequential in the face of death.
+I read the following passage from God’s word: “People spend their lives chasing after money and fame; they clutch at these straws, thinking they are their only means of support, as if by having them they could live on, exempt from death.
+But only when they are about to die do they realize how distant these things are from them, how weak they are in the face of death, how easily they shatter, how lonely and helpless they are, with nowhere to turn.
+They realize that life cannot be bought with money or fame, that no matter how wealthy a person may be, no matter how lofty their position, all are equally poor and insignificant in the face of death.
 They realize that money cannot buy life, that fame cannot erase death, that neither money nor fame can lengthen a person’s life by a single minute, a single second.”
 When I compared God’s word to what my friends and family members had all gone through, it dawned on me that things like money, social status, luxury cars, and mansions have no intrinsic value.
 We bring nothing into this world when we are born, and it is certain we can carry nothing out of it when we die—everything is ephemeral.
 Indeed, none of these things are of any use when we prepare to meet death.
 They bring us neither peace nor joy, nor afford us an escape from death.
 Just as thesaid: “For what is a man profited, if he shall gain the whole world, and lose his own soul? or what shall a man give in exchange for his soul?”
 (Matthew 16:26).
 Once more, I thought of the fact that although I had fought and struggled for so many years, acquired fame and gain, won approval and respect from others, and briefly satisfied my own vanity, these things never gave me genuine happiness.
 On the contrary, they only served to inflate my desires and left me with physical pain and a void in my heart.
 At the thought of this, I turned to God and prayed: “God!
 I now realize that I chose the wrong path.
 In my pursuit of fame and gain, I again fell into Satan’s trap.
 God!
 I repent to You, and pray that You will lead me on my future path.”